project-gemmi/gemmi/docs/hkl.rst

 Scaling and bulk solvent correction
 -----------------------------------

-Since anisotropic scaling and fitting of the bulk solvent parameters are performed together, both are covered in the same section.
-But it doesn't prevent you from scaling *F*\ s without any bulk solvent, or from calculating the bulk solvent correction without anisotropic scaling.
+Anisotropic scaling and fitting of the bulk solvent parameters are usually performed together.
+Both are implemented in the same class (Scaling), but it doesn't prevent you from scaling *F*\ s without any bulk solvent, or from calculating the bulk solvent correction without anisotropic scaling.

 The bulk solvent occupies significant volume of a macromolecular crystal;
-adding it to the model significantly changes structure factors.
+adding its contribution significantly changes structure factors.
 Usually, the bulk solvent is modelled as a flat scatterer.
 First, we create a mask of the bulk solvent, as described in a section about :ref:`solvent masking <solventmask>`.